dbullendsl/hvac-comfort-start/docs/INSTALL.md

 - Beta 9 is tuned to prefer slight earliness over lateness.
 - Do not manually run arrival evaluation outside the comfort-time window.
-- Runtime files under `/config/pyscript/data/` should not be committed to Git.

 ---